mohit0303/mohit0303/README.md

-💻 Currently, I am working as Lead Cloud Architect @FocalX (Danish Company🇩🇰)
+💻 Currently, I am working as Lead Cloud Architect @FocalX

 🏅I bring with me around 9 years of experience working with multiple teams & various projects.
 I have build Chatbots with features that helps customers getting things in just few seconds on Whtsapp,FB etc. I have worked extensively on web services, API's, Data crawling and Analysis.